Wempe ad banner

 Best Champagne Glasses Waterford Flute

 Waterford’s Lismore Essence Champagne Flute has a different shape from a classic flute, so it’s the rare exception to the no-flute rule.
-It is perfectly designed with a flared rim.
+It is flute-shaped but perfectly designed with a flared rim.
 This means that the aromas are more noticeable than in a flute with a narrow opening.
 The Lismore crystal pattern is a classic motif.
 We adore the updated Lismore Essence, which is a bit more contemporary.
 The cut-crystal design is perfect for a celebration and will add drama to any tablescape.

 Each product on our site is independently selected by our editors.
 We may earn a small commission on items you purchase using our links at no extra cost to you.